 The whole time this was happening I was going through a kind of mental anguish and emotional torment.
 I had a deep pervading feeling that something was seriously wrong, yet I didn’t know what, and I couldn’t seem to get anyone to help me.
 I was constantly aware of it, and it slowly developed into a kind of inner anxiety that led to feelings of panic.
 I could sense that something was definitely wrong, and I would notice what I thought were clear symptoms, yet every doctor I took him too said he was fine and I was just imagining things.
 I knew in my heart my baby was struggling for his life, yet no one seemed to hear or believe my repeated cries for help.
 I began feeling isolated and alone while overwhelmed with a sense of urgency.

 On Thanksgiving morning, after spending half the night in the ER because I could see his abdomen was not only swollen and extended, but starting to turn a bluish color, and he was acting as if he was in pain, only to be once again ridiculed in an impatient manner and sent back home, and told to try and relax and enjoy the holiday.
-I was able to finally coax him into drinking 4 oz. of formula at around 6am., and he then seemed relatively peaceful and was finally able to sleep.
+I was able to finally coax him into drinking 4 oz. of formula at around 5am., and he then seemed relatively peaceful and was finally able to sleep.
 After holding and rocking him for a couple of hours, feeling relieved, I put him to bed, and began preparing for Thanksgiving dinner.
-At around 10am, he suddenly woke-up with a painful shrill and threw-up the formula he had drank four hours earlier.
+At around 9am, he suddenly woke-up with a painful shrill and threw-up the formula he had drank four hours earlier.
 I thought to myself, there is no way that formula should still be in his stomach to throw-up.
 At this point I began feeling queasy inside as I became overwhelmed with a feeling of sheer panic.
 I could feel a rushing sensation deep inside that had an urgency to it and was overwhelming me with the need to do something quick.
 But where would I go?
 Who would be able to help me?
 My heart began racing and I felt frantic.
-I knew that everyone thought I was crazy, and I searched my heart trying to figure out what I needed to do.
+I knew that everyone thought I was unstable, and I searched my heart trying to figure out what I needed to do.
 I finally decided I was going to take him to a different city and hospital to see if they could figure out what was wrong and help us.

 I randomly opened up the phone book, selected a hospital in a nearby city that stood out, and called the ER, explaining my concerns.
 They told me to go ahead and bring him in, and they would take a look at him.
 When I announced to my husband what I was going to do, he shook his head, sighed with frustration and tried to talk me out of it.
 When I then decided I was going to go alone, he reluctantly agreed to drive me down there, even though he was sure of what we were going to be told.
 At this point he was convinced that I was having serious psychological problems, and seemed irritated that I was going to “ruin our Thanksgiving”.